Paycheck Protection Program (PPP)

 - Interest on any other debt obligations that were incurred before February 15, 2020.

 How Much Can Be Borrowed?

 Qualified applicants can borrow 2.5 times their 2019 average monthly payroll expenses, up to $10 million.
 Loans can be for up to two months of your average monthly payroll costs from the last year plus an additional 25% of that amount.
 That amount is subject to a $10 million cap.
 If you are a seasonal or new business, you will use different applicable time periods for your calculation.
 Payroll costs will be capped at $100,000 annualized for each employee.

 Businesses must certify that the loan is necessary to continue to operate, retain employees, and/or make mortgage and utility payments.
 Businesses must also certify that they have not applied or received another 7(a) loan for similar purposes.

 Are these loans forgiven?

-- At least 75% of funds are used for payroll costs, including employee salaries, paid sick or medical leave, and insurance premiums.
+- At least 60% of funds are used for payroll costs, including employee salaries, paid sick or medical leave, and insurance premiums.
 A borrower will not be denied forgiveness for the entire loan amount if less than 60% of the PPP loan is used for eligible payroll costs, although the forgiveness amount may be reduced.

-- Up to 25% of the loan may be used to cover other business expenses required to keep your business afloat, including mortgage interest and rent on agreements which were in force before February 15, 2020, and utilities if service began before February 15, 2020.
+- The remaining funds up to 40% of the loan are used to cover other business expenses required to keep your business afloat, including mortgage interest and rent on agreements which were in force before February 15, 2020, and utilities if service began before February 15, 2020.

 Forgiveness is based upon the employer keeping employees on the payroll or quickly rehiring employees and maintaining their salaries.